wysiwyg-project/journal/content/static/about.md

 type: static
 url: about
 ---
-WYISWYG is a 3-year interdisciplinary research project that aims at documenting, from a historical and theoretical perspective, the digital turn of graphic design practice.
+WYSIWYG is a 3-year interdisciplinary research project that aims at documenting, from a historical and theoretical perspective, the digital turn of graphic design practice.
 How and when did the computer become the main working device for graphic designers?
 And what are the long-term unexpected effects of these technologies on the practice of graphic design today?

 The project will produce data, timeline, critical analysis on the economy and distribution networks of WYSIWYG software (acronym of « What You See Is What You Get »: first-used in 1981 the expression designates a specific category of software whose graphic interface makes it possible to visualize a design on the screen as it will ultimately be printed).
 This includes word-processing systems, desktop publishing (DTP) software used for lay-out as well as software used for computer-based drawing and image-editing.
 WYSIWYG interfaces and software gave designers and editors unprecedented control over layout, typography, - and visual elements in print media.
 Boosting the creativity and possibility to experiment, these tools resulted in a more intuitive, visual-oriented and less-structured \*practice of design\*, and therefore questioning the accuracy of the concept of “automation” when it comes to design software.